SethPipho/Chip8.js/README.md

 # Chip8.js
-A Chip-8/ Super Chip-8 emulator/assembler/dissembler in Javascript
+A Chip-8/Super Chip-8 Interpreter in Javascript